 They May Be Stressed Or Anxious

 Have you recently moved, or had a change in your family such as a new baby or dramatic shift in work schedule?
 Dogs can be stressed by change just like we are, and they also feed off of our own stress and energy levels.
 Sometimes these stressful periods will cause a dog to have a change in appetite or behaviour.
 Keeping to the same daily schedule of feeding times and walks throughout these times can help normalize daily life for your pet and ease some of their stress.
-You may also consider trying topical treatments or supplements.
+You may also consider trying supplements.

 They Could Be Simply Picky